hayatbiralem/eco.json/README.md

     },
     "scid": "B03a"
     "isEcoRoot": true
+  },
+  ...
 }
   ```

 <span style="color:red">__fen__</span>
 >The Forsyth-Edwards Notation of the position on the board after all opening moves are played.
-FEN notations __*uniquely identify each opening*__.
+A FEN string __*uniquely identifies each opening*__, and thus FENs are the JSON object keys.

 <span style="color:red">__src__</span>
 > Identifies the source of the opening data; normally this will be __eco_tsv__, but could be __eco_js__ or __scid__ if no __eco_tsv__ opening corresponds to the fen.